microsoft/call-center-ai/README.md

 ### Demo

-A French demo is avaialble on YouTube.
+A French demo is available on YouTube.
 Do not hesitate to watch the demo in x1.5 speed to get a quick overview of the project.
 Voice is hesitant on purpose to show the bot can handle it.
 All the infrastructure is deployed on Azure, mostly in serverless mode.
-Provisionning of the LLM resources can be done to reduce the latency.
+Provisioning of the LLM resources can be done to reduce the latency.

 [![French demo](https://img.youtube.com/vi/i_qhNdUUxSI/maxresdefault.jpg)](https://youtube.com/watch?v=i_qhNdUUxSI)